Providing Assistance with Medical Expenses

 The Connecticut Nurses’ Association

 Miss Kirk's bequest to CNA was to be used "to assist members with medical bills."
 The Association established the Elizabeth Kirk Fund.
 Income from this fund has been used to assist association members with medical bills.
-Now, in addition, it will be used to promote the health and wellness of Connecticut's nurses.
+In addition, for a few years CNA used some funds to promote the health and wellness of Connecticut's nurses.

 Benefits of membership in CT Nurses’ Association

 Please click on criteria/application for detailed information or call CNA at 203 238 1207 if you have questions.
-Mail your claim to the the attention of the Bookkeeper, Connecticut Nurses' Association, 377 Research Parkway, Suite 2D, Meriden, CT 06450 .
+Mail your claim to the the attention of the Bookkeeper, Connecticut Nurses' Association, 1224 Mill St., Blg B, East Berlin, CT 06023.